pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 ColorValue("#"&Param("bodySubtext"))
 ```

-This will set the text color of the label to the text color in the section in SharePoint and the value of the label to "Hello" concatenated with what has been passed with the query string parameter "greeting".
+This will set the text color of the label to the text color in the section in SharePoint and the value of the label to `Hello` concatenated with what has been passed with the query string parameter `greeting`.
 Finally publish the app and copy the app URL.

 Create a new page in SharePoint and add a new Full-Width section.
 Set the background color of your section to anything else but white.